dszakallas/ldbc_snb_datagen_blogpost/readme.md

 The application is written using Hadoop MapReduce, which is now largely superseded by more modern distributed batch processing platforms, notably Apache Spark.
 For this reason, it was proposed to migrate Datagen to Spark.
 The migration provides the following benefits:

-- **Memory under-utilization** MapReduce is disk-oriented, in the sense that after each reduce stage it writes the output to disk which is then read back in by the next MapReduce job.
+- **Better memory utilization** MapReduce is disk-oriented, in the sense that after each reduce stage it writes the output to disk which is then read back in by the next MapReduce job.
 As public clouds provide virtual machines with sufficient RAM to encapsulate any generated dataset, time and money are wasted by the overhead incurred by this unnecessary disk I/O. Instead the intermediate results should be cached in memory where possible.
 The lack of support for this is a well-known limitation of MapReduce.

 - **Smaller codebase** The Hadoop MapReduce library is fairly ceremonial and boilerplaty.
 Spark provides a higher-level abstraction that is simpler to work with, while still providing enough control on the lower-level details required for this workload.